-The Regularized Functional Matching Pursuit (RFMP) is a novel algorithm that is able to combine different basis systems for solving an ill-posed inverse problem (e.g. in the geosciences).
+The Regularized Functional Matching Pursuit (RFMP) is a novel algorithm that is able to combine different basis systems for solving an ill-posed inverse problem (e.g. in the geosciences or medical imaging).
 It is based on the Matching Pursuit (MP) by Mallat and Zhang (1993) and Vincent and Bengio (2002).
 The RFMP extends this algorithm in several aspects: (1) inverse problems can be handled, i.e. one can incorporate an equation which has to be solved, and the data and the solution need not be elements of the same space; (2) a regularization is included to treat ill-posed problems; (3) implementations for problems on non-Euclidean domains like a sphere or a ball have been realized.

 - D. Fischer, V. Michel: Sparse regularization of inverse gravimetry – case study: spatial and temporal mass variations in South America, Inverse Problems, 28 (2012), 065012 (34pp), click here for download.

 - D. Fischer, V. Michel: Automatic best-basis selection for geophysical tomographic inverse problems, Geophysical Journal International, 193 (2013), 1291-1299.

 - D. Fischer, V. Michel: Inverting GRACE gravity data for local climate effects, Journal of Geodetic Science, 3 (2013), 151-162.

 - M. Gutting, B. Kretz, V. Michel, R. Telschow: Study on parameter choice methods for the RFMP with respect to downward continuation, Frontiers in Applied Mathematics and Statistics, 3 (2017), Article 10.